 Multi-Omics Integration

-to leverage methods which integrate multiple omics layers.
+may want to leverage methods which integrate multiple omics layers.
 The

 run_multiomics_integration